virtuallyconnecting/vc/CODE_OF_CONDUCT.md

 The following behaviors are expected and requested of all community members and participants:

-*   Participate in an authentic and active way, practicing "radical hospitality".
+*   Participate in an authentic and active way.
 *   Exercise consideration and respect in your speech and actions.
 *   Attempt collaboration before conflict.
 *   Refrain from demeaning, discriminatory, or harassing behavior and speech.